GoogleCloudPlatform/community/tutorials/install-bower-dependencies-on-google-app-engine.md

 you can have the dependencies installed _inside_ the Docker image as it is constructed.

-Run the following command to generate an `app.yaml file if you don't already have one:
+1. Run the following command to generate an `app.yaml file if you don't already have one:

-    gcloud preview app gen-config . --runtime=nodejs
+        gcloud app gen-config . --runtime=nodejs

-To prevent locally installed Bower dependencies from being copied into the Docker image, add the following to `app.yaml`:
+1. To prevent locally installed Bower dependencies from being copied into the Docker image, add the following to `app.yaml`:

         # Prevents locally installed Bower dependencies
         # from being copied into the Docker image
         skip_files:
           - ^(.*/)?.*/bower_components/.*$

-If you're deploying a Node.js app then you almost certainly have a `package.json` file.
+1. If you're deploying a Node.js app then you almost certainly have a `package.json` file.
 Add the following to `package.json`:

         "scripts": {
           ...
           "postinstall": "bower install --config.interactive=false",
           ...
         },
         "dependencies": {
           ...
           "bower": "^1.7.9",
           ...
         }

-The ellipses hide other configuration that may exist in `package.json`.
+    The ellipses hide other configurations that may exist in `package.json`.

-Now deploy:
+1. Now deploy:

-    gcloud preview app deploy
+        gcloud app deploy

     As the Docker image is built it will run `npm install`, which will in turn run `bower install`.

 ## Much Less Easy - Use a Dockerfile